Blendify/blender-manual/blender_docs/manual/getting_started/basics/navigating/3d_view.rst

 The *Zoom Border* tool allows you to specify a rectangular region and zoom in so that the region fills the 3d view.

-You can access this through the *View* menu, or the shortcut :kbd:`Shift-B` then click and drag rectangle to zoom in.
+You can access this through the *View* menu, or the shortcut :kbd:`Shift-B`, then :kdb:`LMB` click and drag a rectangle to zoom into.

+Alternatively you can zoom out using the :kdb:`MMB`.

 Dolly the View